Here are 13 tips on how to stay cool in Las Vegas during the hot summer months:

 1. Visit a pool or water park

-There are no lack of pools and water parks to cool off at in Las Vegas.
-Almost every hotel-casino has a pool and many allow access to locals on certain days.
+There are plenty of pools and water parks to cool off at in Las Vegas.
 We also have two water parks -- Cowabunga Bay and Wet'n'Wild.
-In addition, there are many community pools.
+You can also find a list of Clark County pools here and City of Las Vegas pools here.
+Additionally, many local parks have splash pads for the kids.

 3. Go to the movies